kaist-plrg/jiset/README.md

 ### Future Plans

-We have following future plans:
+We have the following future plans:
-- Add more debugger features
+- Add more debugger features:
-  - Show a JavaScript state by refining ECMAScript state
+  - Show a JavaScript state by refining an ECMAScript state.
-  - Time stamping during execution for reasoning resume & suspend steps (especially for Generator)
+  - Record timestamps during execution for resume & suspend steps (especially for Generator).
   - ...
-- Show relevant test262 tests for each algorithm steps in specification viewer
+- Show relevant test262 tests for each algorithm step in the specification viewer.
-- Show types of each variable using type analysis result of JSTAR
+- Show the type of each variable using the type analysis result of JSTAR.
-- Live editing "spec.html" in specification viewer
+- Live-edit of "spec.html" in the specification viewer.